mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 14 - `src/services/swarm/drainAsCompleted.js`

+**In plain English:** same fixed set of workers, but you receive each result the moment it lands instead of waiting for the slowest one - so you can update a progress line, stream to a UI, or stop early once you have enough.

 **What jcode does:** `FuturesUnordered` inside the batch tool, built at `crates/jcode-app-core/src/tool/batch.rs:282-295` and drained as results land at `:300-317`, publishing progress after each one.